 You have to pay for some features, and some people didn't like that they only found that out after downloading the app.
 That aside, HER is a safe online community for queer women to connect.

-- Check our HER
+- Check out HER

-3. Grindr: Best gay dating app
+3. Grindr: Best dating app for gay and queer men

 Grindr is the most popular app for gay dating.
 It is essentially the Tinder for gay dating specifically: it's free to use and it's easy to create a profile.
 However, this means the pool of users may be both over-saturated and riddled with bots and fake profiles.